rickogden/Location/UPGRADE.md

-# Upgrading to Version 6
+# Upgrading from Version 5 to Version 6

 Version 6 a plethora of new features.